mehedee/home-test/README.md

 composer install                        // Installs the packages php -S localhost:8000 -t public         // Start the built in php server
 ```
 The application shall run at [localhost:8000](localhost:8000) port.
+A simple View is prepared to test the endpoint.

 ### Tests
 Two test files were written to test the Method and the Endpoint to verify different case scenarios.